Referrals

 We accompany our young clients until they are equipped to maintain their change, independently of us.

-Referring a Young Person to us
+Referring a Young Person to Streets of Growth

 We welcome referrals from across the London Borough of Tower Hamlets and the eastern side of the City of London (Middlesex Street and Portsoken Estates). whether from young people themselves, their families, community groups, or professionals in statutory and non-statutory services.